ijl/orjson/README.md

 ## License

-orjson was written by ijl <<ijl@mailbox.org>>, copyright 2018 - 2020, licensed
+orjson was written by ijl <<ijl@mailbox.org>>, copyright 2018 - 2021, licensed
-under either the Apache 2 or MIT licenses.
+under both the Apache 2 and MIT licenses.